 Installing gobos into the Philips UrbanScene fixtures

-The next idea was to use the non-coloured Sparkelite Image Glass gobos to achieve the desired texture and combine it with a piece of our Permacolor #5700 Sea Blue for the colour.
-The lights DIAV chose to work with, however, were Philips UrbanScene fixtures, which only have one A-sized gobo slot.
+The next idea was to use the non-coloured Sparkelite Image Glass gobos to achieve the desired texture and combine it with a piece of our Permacolor Dichroic Glass #5700 Sea Blue for the colour.
+The lights DIAV chose to work with, however, were Philips UrbanScene fixtures, which only had one A-sized gobo slot.

 With only one gobo slot to work with, Valook collaborated with Rosco to provide the solution: gluing 100mm round pieces of the Permacolor 5700 Sea Blue onto the back of the A-size Sparkelite Image Glass gobos.
-This produced the desired effect – a perfect rippling texture in a solid Sea Blue (or should we say – Lagoon Blue) colour.
+This produced the desired effect – a perfect rippling texture in a solid Sea Blue (or should we say – Lagoon Blue) to create their wave lighting effect.

 The pedestrian walkway is bathed nightly in vivid sea blue waves thanks to the 56 gobo/dichro combinations projected onto the ground below.
 We, along with our Valook partners, were thrilled to help the designers make the park an attractive, safe space for people to enjoy, while at the same time highlight the importance of the Mapocho River and its relationship with the city.